For many creators and businesses, becoming verified on Instagram is a big milestone.

 Lastly, do a Google search on your brand.
 If you don’t see any mentions of it outside of your own website, that could be the issue.

 If your verification request gets rejected by Instagram, all is not lost.
 You can apply again after 30 days.
 Be patient though—repeated applications within 30 days will mean the request will be canceled.

 Give yourself that month to figure out ways of improving your chances using the tips above rather than hope you’ll get approved in the following 30 days without making any changes.

 Show authenticity in other ways

-Instagram recommends linking your account to your official website, Facebook page, YouTube channel, or Twitter account to help show you’re the real owner of your brand.
-Another way to show your authenticity is by creating video content of you or your team behind the scenes.
+Instagram recommends linking your account to your official website, Facebook page, and YouTube channel.
+As for posts, why not create content that shows you or your team behind the scenes?